apache/cloudstack-docs-admin/source/projects.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use these steps to add a new member to a project if the invitations
-feature is enabled in the cloud as described in `Section 6.2.1, “Setting
+feature is enabled in the cloud as described in `“Setting
 Up Invitations” <#set-up-invitations>`__.
 If the invitations feature is
 not turned on, use the procedure in Adding Project Members From the UI.